 Be careful, sometimes the client may specify in the description that the budget is only for the first illustration or a part of the project.
 Sometimes the client will be willing to go over their budget if you request a little more but they won’t likely change their budget from $100 to $1000.
 If the project description says a client needs 24 full-color illustrations and their budget for the whole project is $500 then you should not waste your time discussing the terms with them.
 Here is an example of a very low budget job that you should not apply for:

 Description: For our small cosmetics company we are looking for a creative illustrator who is an expert with watercolors and can make something beautiful for our packaging.
 We would like to have 10 illustrations in watercolor made for the packaging of our soaps, scrubs, etc. The things we want to illustrate are mainly leaves, flowers and some fruits.
 We are looking for something a little abstract and artistic but the ingredient must be recognizable.

 We would like to have the illustrations delivered with a minimum resolution of 300 ppi, and a minimum size of 15cm x 15cm.

-Besides the description, look at the client’s rating left by other freelancers.
+Besides the description, look at the client’s rating and comments left by other freelancers.
 I found that most freelancers are generous with their rating and will give their clients 5 stars even if there were minor difficulties.
-This is because to a freelancer receiving a good review and a possibility of more work in the future is more important.
+This is because to a freelancer, receiving a good review and a possibility for more work in the future is more important.
 If a client has less than 4.5 stars earned based on multiple reviews then it might be worth reading through the comments and checking what was the issue.
-You will have to decide yourself if it’s worth to give it a try or better to pass on the offer.
+You will have to decide yourself if it’s worth giving it a try or if it’s better to pass on the offer.